rrsdev/net.ipov.dita.pdf.extras/README.txt

 indication that the image has been scaled, maybe either a flag to log all scaled images, or to add a small indicator of some sort would allow authors to review and tweak any images where the scaling had created a major problem.

+Small additional PDF formatting tweaks  may be added to this project in the future.
+If you have any, please feel free to write me with them.